-8.1.7 | Contracting
+14.1 | Overview

-This section is frequently overlooked in TPRM/VRM policies as many organizations have their own separate contract policy covering contract review, signing authority, and other related aspects.
-However, these internal policies usually don't explicitly address regulatory requirements and best practices for third-party/vendor contracts.
-Therefore, TPRM/VRM policies should incorporate specific contractual standards to ensure all stakeholders can comprehend the contract requirements within the TPRM/VRM context.
+This section is often overlooked in TPRM/VRM policies as many organizations have a company contract policy addressing contract review, signing authority, etc. However, those internal policies don't usually explicitly address regulatory requirements and best practices for third-party/vendor contracts.
+TPRM/VRM policies should include contractual standards so stakeholders can understand contract requirements within the TPRM/VRM context.

-8.1.7.1 | Contract Terms and Provisions
+14.2 | Contract Terms and Provisions

-This section addresses specific contract terms and provisions reflecting regulatory requirements and best practices for TRPM/VRM.
-Before developing this policy section, work with your legal team to review your organization's existing contract templates.
-Taking time to review existing legal templates can help you avoid the inclusion of requirements that may not be fulfilled or that contradict stated terms and conditions used in your organization's contracts.
+This section addresses specific contract terms and provisions reflecting regulatory requirements and best practices.
+Before developing this policy section, work with your legal team to review your organization's contract templates to avoid conflicts or contradictory requirements.

-8.1.7.2 | Analysis of Contract
+14.3 | Analysis of Contract

 The contract terms listed below represent regulatory requirements for TPRM/VRM contracts.
-Your contracts, at minimum, should address the items listed in this Contracting section.
+Your contracts, at minimum, should address the items listed in this Contractual Standards section.
 Don't forget to include Audit or Right to Audit, as that single provision can legally obligate your vendor to provide data or information to you as you request.
 This contractual provision can be beneficial when working with vendors resistant to sharing due diligence information as requested.

 Note: As an essential consideration, you'll want to think about who is responsible for the analysis of the contract within your organization.
-While you don't have to specify precisely who in the policy, you should be able to identify the general requirement (i.e. review by a qualified legal professional) and what controls you have in place to ensure that contract analysis is occurring.
+While you don't have to specify precisely who in the policy, you should be able to identify who is responsible and what controls you have in place to ensure that contract analysis is occurring.

-8.1.7.3 | Contract Execution
+14.4 | Contract Execution